Cost ETL—granular campaign cost in a bucket

 Campaign cost data is written:

-• To your bucket for viewing, transferring, and loading cost data into your systems.
+• To your cloud service or bucket for viewing, transferring, and loading cost data into your systems.

-• To the bucket four times per day (data freshness: intraday).
+• Up to 4 times per day (data freshness: intraday).

-• For cost matched with attribution, click, or impression.
+• For cost matched with an attribution, click, or impression.

 Note: